Executive officer: Corporate law and other legal associations

 In business, executive officers are usually the top staff members of a corporation, the chief executive officer (CEO) being the best-known type.
 The definition varies; for instance, the California Corporate Disclosure Act defines "executive officers" as the five most highly compensated officers not also sitting on the board of directors.
 In many insurance policies, executive officer means, in the case of a corporation, any chairman, chief executive officer, chief financial officer, chief operating officer, president, or general counsel.
 In the case of a sole proprietorship, an executive officer is the sole proprietor.
 In the case of a partnership, an executive officer is a managing partner, senior partner, or administrative partner.
 In the case of a limited liability company, an executive officer is any member, manager, or officer.

-In charity/voluntary sector/non-profit, the executive officer(s) are those appointed to drive the day-to-day decisions of the organization.
+In charities, voluntary sectors and Nonprofit organizations, the executive officers are those appointed to drive the day-to-day decisions of the organization.
 This is normally a formal appointment made by the executive board of trustees.
 Specific responsibilities and scope vary and are usually called out in a governance document.